-Tip: Select Regrade and Republish if making changes to a question's point value, the correct answer options, or other changes that would cause student scores to change.
+TIP: Select Regrade and Republish if changes were made to a question point value, the correct answer options, or other changes that would cause student scores to change.

 Select Regrade and Republish.

-All submitted tests will be regraded and points will be altered to reflect the changes that were made.
+All submitted tests will be re-graded and points will be adjusted to reflect the changes that were made.